sqids/sqids-haskell/README.md

 ### `SqidsNegativeNumberInInput`

-One or more numbers in the list passed to `encode` is negative.
-Only non-negative integers are accepted as input.
+One or more numbers in the list passed to `encode` are negative.
+Only non-negative integers can be used as input.

 ## Notes